WordPress-Varna/wcvar2017/README.md

-# wcvar2017
+# WordCamp Varna 2017
-WordCamp Varna 2017 assets
+Assets and stylesheets for the WordCamp Varna 2017 website